 This post may contain affiliate links which won’t change your price but will share some commission.
 Full Disclosure Policy.

-A hybrid between a donut and a muffin – sweet, fluffy, dipped in butter and then rolled in cinnamon sugar.
+Donut muffins are a delicious hybrid of a donut and a muffin – sweet, fluffy, dipped in butter and then rolled in cinnamon sugar.
 These are the perfect treat with coffee or tea!

 I love to have baked goods hanging about for whenever people drop by.
 Granted, we live a fairly hermit lifestyle, but the intentions are good.
 Want to come over and drink coffee with me?